 As you listen to the partner conversations, remind students to use the models and the similarities and differences list to support their thinking.
 Make sure each student takes a turn as speaker and responder.

-If you have two or more students (or family members), navigate to a building understanding discussion.
+If you have two or more students (or family members), have a building understanding discussion.
 Start by asking students to share their claims.
-As each student shares their claim, ask them share evidence from the models that supports their claim.
+As each student shares their claim, ask them to share evidence from the models that supports their claim.

-Some questions you might pose to the class to encourage critique and student-to-student interaction include:
+Some questions you might pose to the class to encourage critique and student-to-student interaction include these:

 To conclude the building understanding discussion, consider using the following prompt:

 What can we conclude about how these models help explain why scientists are asking us not to play, hang out, or learn together?